October 8, 2004

 what I believe is wrong, says Petti-I care students and

-interest in their welfare, academic progress and in their
+in their welfare, academic progress and in their personal

-personal lives.
-The families (of the community) are my
+lives.
+The families (of the community) are my families, their

-have had many managers who arrive in Castle Park and
+had many managers who arrive in Castle Park and try to

-try to change the programs that we have developed.
+change the programs that we have developed.
+After they

-After they leave, and teachers are responsible for
+leave, and teachers are responsible for repairing the

 "I am amply qualified to do my job, maybe the director felt